AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-a-live-hub-session.md

 Learners can be enrolled in a Live Hub course in the following two ways:

 1. An **Administrator** enrolls Learners in the course based on organization requirements.
-See [Create course instances and learning paths](https://experienceleague.adobe.com/en/docs/learning-manager/using/admin/courses) for more information.
+View [Create course instances and learning paths](https://experienceleague.adobe.com/en/docs/learning-manager/using/admin/courses) for more information.

 1. Learners can directly enroll themselves in the course from the **Catalog** page.
 If the course is configured for self-enrollment, Learners are enrolled immediately and can access the course from **My Learnings**.
-See [My Learnings](https://experienceleague.adobe.com/en/docs/learning-manager/using/learner/courses) for more information.
+View [My Learnings](https://experienceleague.adobe.com/en/docs/learning-manager/using/learner/courses) for more information.

 After enrollment, Learners are added to the course and receive a notification in their Adobe Learning Manager account.
 Depending on the account's email notification settings, Learners may also receive an invitation to join the course via email.